Solana Logo

 The main feature of the Solana logo is its recognizability.
 Its basis is a black circle, reminiscent of a mysterious coin.
 The coin seems mysterious because of its deep color.
 It is so saturated that it looks coal-anthracite – extra black with a slightly shiny surface.
 Inside the disc are three geometric figures placed at equal distances from the edge.
 These are parallelograms.
 Thanks to their horizontal-mirror arrangement, they have the form of a folding screen, as they are perceived as separate parts of a whole structure.

-The first and third elements have an extended upper right corner, and the second one has a lower corner.
-Moreover, they are not sharp but slightly rounded, emphasizing the safety of the cryptocurrency and the operations conducted with it.
+The first and third elements have an extended upper right corner, and the second has a lower corner.
+Moreover, they are not sharp but slightly rounded, emphasizing the safety of the cryptocurrency and its operations.
 The plates are painted in a purple-azure gradient, smoothly transitioning from one shade to another: lilac, light blue, turquoise, lapis lazuli.
 Such harmony is calming and adds confidence.

 Font and Colors

-The Solana logo does not have a name or individual letters because the sign is purely graphic, with an emphasis on drawn elements.
+The Solana logo has no name or individual letters because the sign is purely graphic, emphasizing drawn elements.
 However, its color palette is diverse and gradient, with a smooth transition of shades.
 The darkest is purple, and the lightest is azure.
 Thanks to the high contrast, they look wonderful on a black background.